 We may incur additional debt in connection with future acquisitions or for other purposes.
 In addition, if we are successful in acquiring a portfolio of properties, although we intend to maintain leverage consistent with our previously stated leverage range, our leverage may increase significantly over a shorter period of time than if we acquire properties on a farm by farm basis.
 If necessary, we also may borrow funds to make distributions to our stockholders in order to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes.
 To the extent that we do not have sufficient funds to repay our debt at maturity, it may be necessary to refinance the debt through debt or equity financings, which may not be available on acceptable terms or at all and which could be dilutive to our stockholders.
 If we are unable to refinance our debt on acceptable terms or at all, we may be forced to dispose of farms at inopportune times or on disadvantageous terms, which could result in losses.
-To the extent we cannot meet our future debt service obligations.
+To the extent we cannot meet our future debt service obligations, we will risk losing to foreclosure some or all of our farms that may be pledged to secure our obligations.
 An increase in our degree of leverage also could make us more vulnerable to a downturn in business or the economy generally.